Skip to main content

 This fund is currently closed.

-Te Puna Tahua Lottery Grants Board (the Board) has decided to put Lottery Community Sector Research (LCSR) on hold for the 2023/24 financial year.
+Te Puna Tahua Lottery Grants Board (the Board) has decided that Lottery Community Sector Research (LCSR) will remain closed for the 2024/25 financial year.

-The Board will decide in late June 2024 if LCSR will open again for the 2024/25 financial year.
-This decision will be posted here in July 2024.
+The Board will decide in late June 2025 if the LSPF will open again for the 2025/26 financial year.
+This decision will be posted here in July 2025.

 For more information about the funding allocations to lottery distribution committees for the 2023/24 financial year, visit Te Puna Tahua Lottery Grants Board allocations for 2023/24.